daveRendon/skytap/docs/aix/aix-landing-zone.md

 - **Jumpbox VM**: This virtual machine will be utilized to move the Mksysb backup files to the Blob Storage using AzCopy.

 ### **Skytap on Azure**
 - **Skytap WAN**: This feature connects the Skytap environment in Azure with other networks, such as your on-premises network or other parts of Azure through VPNs or Expres Route customer managed circuits.
+Skytap WAN object represents a point of connection between Azure ExpressRoute and networks in Skytap environments.
 - **Subnets**: In Skytap, subnets are used within the virtual network to segment and manage the AIX workloads logically.
 - **NIM Server**: The Network Installation Management (NIM) server is a critical component in AIX environments.
 It manages the installation and maintenance of AIX systems, acting as a server from which other AIX clients can install required software and updates.